The Verdict: Most Owners Should Skip the Hest

 The quick decision:

-• Want a finished premium mattress without paying Hest prices?
-A RoamRest Pioneer custom-sized to the M1 starts around $485, with a washable cover and a firmer feel owners prefer over the Hest's softer, "gelly" memory foam.
+- Want a finished premium mattress without paying Hest prices?
+A RoamRest Pioneer custom-sized to the M1 starts around $485, with a washable cover.
+It's a legit US-made mattress, but note it runs firm, so if you're a side sleeper, order the soft version.

 Tune M1 Mattress Dimensions